dontworryjohn/aws-bootcamp-cruddur-2023/journal/week0.md

 ```

 ### Note
-If you are going to use your company aws account, you might have problem using the repo.
-This is might caused by the SCP policy in place.
-Still underinvestigation the root cause of this problem.
+If you are going to use your company aws account, you might have a problem using the repo.
+This is might caused by the SCP policy in place.Still under investigation the root cause of this problem.

-Reference
+References
 - AWS Website